 The beauty of low-fidelity prototyping lies in its accessibility—it democratizes the design process, inviting contribution from team members regardless of their design backgrounds.
 It creates space for experimentation, failure, and learning when the cost of change is still minimal.

 In a product development landscape where speed and adaptability are competitive advantages, low-fidelity prototyping offers a practical approach to validating ideas quickly.
-Whether you're designing a complex enterprise application or a simple mobile app, starting with low-fidelity prototypes provides the foundation for user-centered solutions that meet both user needs and business goals.
+Whether you're designing a complex enterprise application or a simple mobile app, starting with low-fidelity prototypes provides the foundation for user-centred solutions that meet both user needs and business goals.

 Remember that the goal isn't to create perfect prototypes but to learn and iterate.
 By embracing the intentional roughness of low-fidelity work, you free yourself and your team to explore more broadly, think more creatively, and ultimately build better products.